altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

 </details>

-Proceed with the hardware project build with the following instructions:
+Proceed with the Quartus project build with the following instructions:

 ```bash